 |Dark Moon Greatsword Stats||Base Requirements||Base Scaling||Best Scaling after Upgrades (+10)|

-This weapon gets a “B” rating at just +4 upgrade level and is safe to say that INT really compliments this greatsword, with the other two stats having a very minimal effect on the whole.
+This weapon gets a “B” rating at just a +4 upgrade level, and it is safe to say that INT compliments this greatsword, with the other two stats having a minimal effect on the whole.

-The last weapon in this list related to Ranni’s quest and it’s a special one as this weapon is the reward for completing the whole quest.
+The last weapon in this list is related to Ranni’s quest, and it’s a special one, as this weapon is the reward for completing the whole quest.
 The exact video is posted at the top of this article.

 Though this weapon is not revered for its Intelligence scaling there are other ghostly reasons to go for it.
-The base stats required to wield this weapon along with the scaling is mentioned in the table below:
+The base stats required to wield this weapon along with the scaling, is mentioned in the table below:

 |Death’s Poker Stats||Base Requirements||Base Scaling||Best Scaling after Upgrades (+10)|

-So to get the basics out of the way this has the greatsword move set which is one of the best you can use in Elden Ring and the ease of getting this weapon and stat requirement is just icing.
+So to get the basics out of the way, this has the greatsword move set, one of the best you can use in Elden Ring, and the ease of getting this weapon and stat requirement is just icing.